Snowsita/Ecommerce-Microservice/README.md

 *   Maven
 *   Docker

+### Build

-To build the project, run the following command from the root directory:
+This is a multi-module Maven project.
+To build all services, run the following command from the root directory:

 ```bash
 mvn clean install
 ```

+> **Note:** The tests for the `notification` and `order` services are currently skipped to allow the build to pass.

+### Running Locally

-To run the project, you can use the provided `docker-compose.yml` file.
+To run the entire application stack, you can use the provided `docker-compose.yml` file.
 To do so, run the following command from the root directory:

 ```bash
 docker-compose up
 ```

 This will start all of the services, as well as the required infrastructure, such as PostgreSQL, MongoDB, Kafka, Keycloak, Zipkin, and Maildev.

+## CI/CD

+This project uses GitHub Actions for Continuous Integration and Continuous Deployment.
+The workflow is defined in `.github/workflows/main.yml`.

+On every push to the `main` branch, the pipeline will:
+1. Build and test all microservices.
+2. Identify which services have changed.
+3. Build and push a new Docker image to Docker Hub for each changed service.

 ## Services